caltechlibrary/dataset/README.md

 called 'mycollection.ds').

 - _dataset_ and _datasetd_ store JSON object documents in collections.
-  - Storage of the JSON documents may be either in a pairtree on disk or in a SQL database using JSON columns (e.g. SQLite3 or MySQL 8)
+  - Storage in a SQL database using JSON columns (i.e. SQLite3)
   - dataset collections are made up of a directory containing a collection.json and codemeta.json files.
   - collection.json metadata file describing the collection,